rancher/docs/content/rancher/v2.x/en/installation/single-node-install-external-lb/_index.md

 2. Select  **Settings** > **cacerts**.
 3. Choose `Edit` and remove the contents.
 Then click `Save`.

+## What's Next?

+Create a backup of your Rancher Server in case of a disaster scenario.
+For more information, see [Backing Up Your Rancher Server]({{< baseurl >}}/rancher/v2.x/en/installation/after-installation/single-node-backup-and-restoration/#backing-up-your-rancher-server).

 ## SSL FAQ / Troubleshooting

 {{< ssl_faq >}}